kdroidFilter/AndroidContextProvider/README.md

 2. **Getting the Context**

-   You can access the application context from anywhere in your app like this:
+   You can access the application context (not an activity context) from anywhere in your app like this:

    ```kotlin
    val context = ContextProvider.getContext()